 I. Introduction

 On November 20, 1992, a fire broke out at Windsor Castle, the largest inhabited castle in the world and one of the official residences of the British Monarch.
-The fire began in the Queen’s private chapel.
+The fire began in the Queen Victoria’s private chapel.
 It quickly spread to the neighbouring Brunswick Tower, St George’s Hall banqueting space, and the private apartments in the eastern wing of the building.
 The main fire burned for almost 12 hours, causing severe damage and making headline news worldwide.

 II.
 The Cause of the Fire